shuaiwang123/academic-kickstart/content/authors/zhe ding/_index.md

 ---
 # Display name
-title: Peiyan Xi
+title: Zhe Ding

 # Username (this should match the folder name)
 authors:
-- Peiyan Xi
+- Zhe Ding

 # Is this the primary user of the site?
 superuser: false